MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/wc.md

 ---

-Count number of characters, lines, and words. or
+Count number of characters, lines, and words.

-he default is to show all 3 counts.
+The default is to show all 3 counts.

 ## Options